jsigee87/personal-website/content/about.md

 - Finding my limits mentally and physically
 - Rock climbing, skiing, and mountaineering

-I’d love to chat with anyone or give advice on any of the following topics:
+I’d love to chat with anyone/give advice on any of the following topics:
 - Quitting drinking or smoking
 - Becoming vegan, or eating less meat
 - Anything related to addiction or 12 step programs